nilcm10/md_membrane_env/practical/README.md

 Check how it looks like again with `vmd`.
 Spot where the cholesterol molecules are.

 In the same OneDrive link provided before there's also a 100 ns simulation of a similar POPC+CHL membrane system.
-Repeat the previous analysis to measure the membrane thickness and APL.
+Repeat the previous analysis to measure the membrane thickness and APL, and compare those to the POPC-only membrane.

 ## Protein-Membrane system